TheWizardsCode/Character-Dev/README.md

 Once you have tested the changes please issue a pull request against our repo so we can make the code better for everyone.

+### INK support

+Ink is an open source scripting language for writing interactive narrative, both for text-centric games as well as more graphical games that contain highly branching stories.
+It's designed to be easy to learn, but with powerful enough features to allow an advanced level of structuring.
+This package has code within it to allow your characters to be controlled from Ink scripts.
+By default, however, it will not be compiled as we don't want to assume everyone wants Ink.
+To enable it:

+  1. Install the free [Ink package](https://bit.ly/InkNarrative) from the Unity Asset Store
+  2. Add a script defines of `INK_PREASENT` to your project

 # Release Process

 We use [PackageTools](https://github.com/jeffcampbellmakesgames/unity-package-tools) to create our releases.
 To build a release: